• Skip to primary navigation

 Jump to Recipe Print Recipe

-Nei Appam is a traditional & festive sweet made by blending rice flour with powdered jaggery and simmering it in ghee molds.
-Nei Appam is a popular delicacy in Kerala and is commonly made for Karthigai Deepam across South India.
-How to make Nei Appam is explained in this post with step by step pictures.
+Nei Appam is a traditional and festive sweet made using raw rice, rice flour, jaggery cardamom powder etc. Nei Appam is a popular delicacy and is commonly made for Karthigai Deepam across South India.
+Learn to make Nei Appam with step by step pictures.

-Nei Appam Recipe with step by step pictures and video.
-This sweet nei appam is made for different occasions and one of the most liked items at home.
+Nei Appam is our family favorite.
+This sweet Nei Appam is made for different occasions and one of the most liked items at home.
+Karthigai Deepam is one special occasion we make nei appam at home.

 About Nei Appam Recipe